VenturaNotes/Knowledge/Computer Science/Computer Architecture and Organization/Linda Null/(Home Page) Essentials of Computer Organization and Architecture 6th ed. by Linda Null.md

 ### (1.1) Overview
 - “These kinds of algorithms are considered [[computationally infeasible]].” ([pdf](zotero://open-pdf/library/items/ZWLVXRKV?page=55&annotation=MVNMGRI2))
-	- “Some algorithms are so complicated that they would take too long to run on today’s systems” ([pdf](zotero://open-pdf/library/items/ZWLVXRKV?page=55&annotation=74X6EGZ5))
+	- “Some algorithms are so complicated that they would take too long to run on today's systems” ([pdf](zotero://open-pdf/library/items/ZWLVXRKV?page=55&annotation=74X6EGZ5))
 - To write [[compilers]]
 	- Must understand [[hardware environment]] within which the compiler will function
 	- Best compilers leverage hardware features ([[pipelining]])